 Tatra National Park has numerous glacial lakes (called stawy – ponds).
 They are characterized by exceptional clear water.
 The largest of them is Morskie Oko 34.5 ha and 50.8 m deep.
 Park has different waterfalls with larges over 70 meters high – called Wielka Siklawa.

-Zakopane – called the winter capital of Poland is a resort town located at the foothill of the Tatras Mountains.
+Zakopane – called the winter capital of Poland is a resort town located at the foothill of the Tatra Mountains.
 Zakopane is very popular with Poles, hence when you visit the main street – Krupowki is always busy.
 Zakopane is a great starting point to explore Tatry same in winter or summer.

-The length of tourist routes in Tatra is over 240 km they are well marked and if you hiking here be aware that you are not allowed to go off the marked path.
+The length of tourist routes in Tatra Mountains is over 240 km they are well marked and if you hiking here be aware that you are not allowed to go off the marked path.

 Wadowice – Hometown of Pope John Paul II

 Fifty kilometres from Krakow lies Wadowice (Vad-o-VEETS-eh) a small town, but known to everyone in Poland as the birthplace of the beloved pope – Karol Wojtyła (John Paul II) who spent his childhood here.

 Thanks to this, the city has gained publicity all over Poland, and Wadowice has become an attractive destination for both tourists and pilgrims.
 Monuments and the Market Square have been cleaned up and renovated with a modern look.
 You can even visit the home of John Paul II.

 One of the things that we never miss when visiting Wadowice (our local passport office is in the town) are Kremówki.
 (Krem-OOF-ki) The Pope mentioned his childhood love of these cream cakes once in a sermon when he visited Poland while in office, and now of course they are available from every bakery in the town where it seems every vendor’s version is even better than their neighbour’s.

 Ojców National Park and the Eagles’ Nest Castles